NativeScript/docs-v7/releases/upgrade-instructions.md

 To upgrade a NativeScript application you need to upgrade several things: NativeScript CLI Tooling, the iOS and Android runtimes and the cross-platform modules.
 In the steps below you will see how to do this.
 Please also keep in mind that you should read the [breaking changes]({% slug breaking-changes %}) for each release.

-### Upgrading the NativeScript Tools
+### Upgrading the NativeScript tools

-First thing to do is upgrade your `tns` (or `nativescript`) command, so go to a command prompt or bash/terminal prompt and type:
+You should first upgrade your `tns` (or `nativescript`) command, so go to a command prompt or bash/terminal prompt and type:
 ```
 npm install -g nativescript
 ```

-This will update you to the latest version of the nativescript command line.
+This will update you to the latest version of the NativeScript command line.
-You can type `tns --version` to verify new version is installed.
+You can type `tns --version` to verify that the new version is installed.

-### Upgrading the Platforms
+### Upgrading the platforms

-Next thing you will need to upgrade is your **platforms** in order to get the latest enhancements of the Android and/or iOS runtimes.
-So navigate to the root level folder where your project is; and then if you are working on a Android project type:
+Next, you will need to upgrade your **platforms** in order to get the latest enhancements of the Android and/or iOS runtimes.
+Navigate to the root level folder where your project is, and then if you are working on a Android project, type:
 ```
 tns platform remove android
 tns platform add android